shawnxie999/XRPL-Standards/XLS-0074d-amm-clawback/README.md

 ### 2.1.
 AMM and Frozen Asset
 #### 2.1.1.
 Prohibiting depositing new tokens
 #### 2.1.2.
 Prohibiting transfering LPTokens that are frozen
+#### 2.1.2.1.
+Payment Engine
+In the current behavior, after the issuer freezes a trustline by setting `lsfHighFreeze`/`lsfLowFreeze` on the trustline (individual freeze) or `lsfGlobalFreeze` on the account (global freeze), the trustline cannot decrease its balance but can still increase its balance (allowing the receipt of funds).
+This proposal suggests a change to the behavior: __any frozen trustline can no longer increase its balance as a result of any transaction__.
+In other words, any receipt of funds in the frozen trustline will result in failure.

 ### 2.2.
 AMM and Clawback
 #### 2.2.1.
 Allow creation of AMM pool when tokens have enabled clawback
 #### 2.2.2.
 New transaction to claw back from AMM pools